mrgarvitoffice/LearnMint-Ai/README.md

 **Deployment Steps:**

 1.  **CRITICAL: Set Environment Variables in `.env` for Build:**
     *   Before building, ensure your local `.env` file is populated with your **valid production** API keys (Google AI, Newsdata.io, YouTube, Google Books).
-Use the `GOOGLE_API_KEY_NOTES` if you have configured a separate key for notes.
+Use `GOOGLE_API_KEY_NOTES` and `GOOGLE_API_KEY_CHATBOT` if you have configured separate keys for those features.
 Without these, the deployed app's features will not work.

 2.  **CRITICAL: Add PWA Icons (Required for PWA):**
     *   Create a folder `public/icons`.